Frequently Asked Questions

 Do you have specific suggestions for improvement?

-Without additional information, I would not have productive input at this time.
-I would also rely on the advice of educators who are the experts in this area.
+I would rely on the advice of educators who are the experts in this area.

 Given all the issues that arise, how can the board stay focused on student achievement?